imclab/P2pCore/readme.md

 ### RelayBase

+RelayBase will establish a communication link with another instance of RelayBase by routing all communication through a relay server.
+RelayBase can be executed without arguments:

     ./run timur.p2pCore.RelayBase

-RelayBase can be executed without arguments.
-RelayBase will establish communication with another instance of RelayBase by routing all communication through a relay server.
-RelayBase implements two methods and has only a dozen lines of code.
+The RelayBase class only implements two methods and only has a 10-15 lines of code.
 Method 1: `connectedThread()` is called when a p2p connection has been established.
 Here a single call to `send("data")` is placed.
 Method 2: `receiveMsgHandler(str:String)` is called when a string message arrives from the other client.
 If the string message is "data", the application terminates.
+The two instances match by asking the relay server to connect them with another instance by the same advertised name 'RelayBase'.
 This is what is being displayed in the console, when looking at one of the two instances:

     RelayBase relaySocket.getLocalPort=50582 relayServer=109.74.203.226 relayPort=18771y
     RelayBase receiveHandler send encrypted initialMsg='...'
     RelayBase connectedThread send='data'
     RelayBase connectedThread finished
     RelayBase receiveMsgHandler 'data'; setting relayQuitFlag

-The two instances match by telling the relay server to connect each other with another instance by the same advertised name 'RelayBase'.

 ### RelayStress

+RelayStress works like RelayBase, but it sends "data" 5000 times before it sends "last" to signal end of communication.

     ./run timur.p2pCore.RelayStress

-RelayStress works like RelayBase, but it sends "data" 5000 times before it sends "last" to signal end of communication.
-RelayStress has about 25 lines of code.
-RelayStress uses a relayed communication path like RelayBase.
-When you see this in the console, then all 5000 data elements have been send and also 5000 data elements from the other instance have been received:
+RelayStress has only about 25 lines of code.
+RelayStress uses a relayed communication path, just like RelayBase.
+The two clients match by asking the relay server to connect them with another instance by the same advertised name 'RelayStress'.
+When you see this in the console, then all 5000 data elements have been send and 5000 data elements from the other instance have been received:

     RelayStress relaySocket.getLocalPort=51626 relayServer=109.74.203.226 relayPort=18771
     RelayStress receiveHandler send encrypted initialMsg='...'